 Just then, the buyer logged back in and rematerialized.

 "When it happened I was just like, 'oh no…'"

-On Chribba's overview window, four new ship signatures immediately appeared and four ships exited warp tunnels, landing right on top of the supercarrier.
-Within seconds, the gang triggered their anti-warp modules and disabled the ship.
-It wasn't going anywhere—at least not for ten or so minutes until its jump drives had the requisite amount of capacitor to fire.
+On Chribba's overview window, four new ship signatures immediately appeared as four ships exited warp tunnels, landing right on top of the supercarrier.
+Within seconds, the gang triggered their anti-warp modules and disabled the buyer's new supercarrier.
+It wasn't going anywhere—at least not for ten or so minutes until its jump drives had the required amount of capacitor to fire.
 Chribba watched helplessly as one of his clients ransomed the other.

 I ask Chribba why the buyer didn't just stall the scammers until the capacitor had recharged.
 With only four ships, the pirates would've needed to call in bigger muscle to make good on their threat and that could've taken a lot more time.
 "This being a new era of capital ships, you didn't want to risk losing it," he says.
 "It was such a huge deal to have access or even buy one of these things."

 To illustrate this, he tells me that some players were so nervous about buying a supercapital that they often had trouble clicking the board option in the drop-down menu because they were shaking too badly.
 While it's just a game, the months of effort and saving that go into buying one are, in that moment, all too real.

 Looking back, Chribba has to laugh.
 "That was me being a little naive, I think.
 In my mind I was like, why would anyone want to try something against me?"